 - 30.1.
 Asking children about behaviour in the academy and the implementation of the behaviour policy is a regular feature of the academy's self-evaluation.
 The academy commits to listening to the voices of children and, in line with Article 12 of the United Nations Convention on the Rights of the Child (UNCRC), will provide an opportunity for all children to have a say in matters which affect them and to be involved in decisions that affect them, as far as is appropriate.
-At Ormiston Shelfield Community Academy children's views will be gathered. - 30.2.
+At Ormiston Shelfield Community Academy children's views will be gathered through surveys.
+Focus groups, class discussions and the school council. - 30.2.
 Children's Voice is also expressed at a trust level through the National Student Voice (NSV) and the Student Inclusion Advisory Board (SIAB), which is a subcommittee of the NSV.